 Lean Manufacturing is a systematic method of trying to eliminate waste in the manufacturing process.
 It was originated in the Japanese manufacturing industry, specifically the Toyota Production System.
 The idea is to identify and steadily eliminate waste by redesigning work cells and improving the flow of work through the production process.
 The goal is cost … Continue reading Lean Manufacturing Principles Saves Money & Eliminates Waste

 Tier 1 & Tier 2 suppliers refer primarily to suppliers of the automotive industry.
-A Tier 1 supplier supplies products (usually parts) directly to an OEM.
+A Tier 1 supplier supplies products (usually parts) directly to an OEM (What is an OEM?).
 The difference, then, is that a Tier 2 supplier supplies products to a Tier 1 supplier (who then supplies the parts to an OEM).
-In some cases a parts … Continue reading What is the difference between a Tier 1 and Tier 2 supplier?
+In … Continue reading What is the difference between a Tier 1 and Tier 2 supplier?

 OEM stands for Original Equipment Manufacturer.
 An OEM is a company that originally manufactures and sells product directly to the consumer market.
 Chevrolet and Apple would be two examples of large OEM’s that manufacture OEM parts.
 In the automotive industry an OEM would be a term used for replacement parts manufactured by the original manufacturer. … Continue reading What is an OEM?